Mosquito Coast: Renewed diplomatic mission and American opposition

-The United States assumed that this meant the immediate British evacuation of the Mosquito Coast, while the British argued that it only bound them to not expand further in Central America and that both the 1844 protectorate and the 1848 peace treaty were still valid.
-On November 21, the American steamer Prometheus was fired upon by a British warship for not paying port tariffs at Greytown.
+The United States assumed that this meant the immediate British evacuation of the Mosquitia, while the British argued that it only bound them to not expand further in Central America and that both the longstanding protectorate and the 1848 peace treaty were still valid.
+On November 21, the American steamer Prometheus was fired upon by a British warship for not paying port tariffs at Grey Town.
 One of the passengers was Cornelius Vanderbilt, business magnate and one of the richest people in the United States.
 The British government apologized after the United States sent two armed sloops to the area.

 More incidents happened in the following years.
 In 1852, Britain occupied the Bay Islands off the coast of Honduras and rebuffed the American protests claiming that they had been part of Belize before the treaty.
 The American representative in Nicaragua, Solon Borland, considered the treaty breached and argued openly for the US annexation of Nicaragua and the rest of Central America, for which he was forced to resign.
-In 1853, the buildings of the US-owned Accessory Transit Company in Greytown were looted and destroyed by the locals.
-In 1854, an American steamer captain killed a Greytown Creole, and Borland, who had remained in Greytown after his resignation, stopped the arrest for murder by threatening the marshal and his men with a rifle, arguing that they had no power to arrest an American citizen.
+In 1853, the buildings of the US-owned Accessory Transit Company in Grey Town were looted and destroyed by the locals.
+In 1854, an American steamer captain killed a Grey Town Creole, and Borland, who had remained in Grey Town after his resignation, stopped the arrest for murder by threatening the marshal and his men with a rifle, arguing that they had no power to arrest an American citizen.
 Though he held no office, Borland ordered 50 American passengers bound for New York to remain on land and "protect US interests" while he sailed to the United States for help.
-In an example of gunboat diplomacy, the Americans sent then the USS Cyane and demanded 24,000 dollars in damages, an apology and a pledge of good behavior in the future.
-When the terms weren't met, the crew bombarded Greytown, then landed and burnt the town to the ground.
+In an example of gunboat diplomacy, the Americans sent then the USS Cyane and demanded 24,000 dollars in damages, an apology and a pledge of good behaviour in the future.
+When the terms weren't met, the crew bombarded Grey Town, then landed and burnt the town to the ground.
 Damage was extensive but no one was killed.
 With its attention seized by the ongoing Crimean War and the firm opposition of Britain's merchant class to a war with the United States, the British government only protested and demanded an apology that was never received.

-By 1859 British opinion was no longer supportive of their nation's presence in the Mosquito Coast.
-The British government returned the Bay Islands and ceded the northern part of the Mosquito Coast to Honduras, negotiating with Guatemala to enlarge the British territory in Belize as compensation.
-The next year, Britain signed the Treaty of Managua, ceding the rest of the Mosquito Coast to Nicaragua.
+By 1859 British opinion was no longer supportive of their nation's presence in Mosquitia.
+The British government returned the Bay Islands and ceded the northern part of Mosquitia to Honduras, negotiating with Guatemala to enlarge the British territory in Belize as compensation.
+The next year, Britain signed the Treaty of Managua, ceding the central part of Mosquitia to Nicaragua.